Have you ever dreamed of selling everything to travel the world in midlife?

 And, I can tell you that there really is nothing like seeing for yourself all those amazing destinations that had previously only been available to you via a TV screen, a travel blog or an Instagram post.

 These days, especially after the pandemic, more and more mid-lifers and empty nesters are looking at how to incorporate more travel into their lives and how to shake off the shackles that tie them down.

 I saw recently that Elle Magazine has been looking into travel trends in the New Future: “Expect to see a heightened thirst for travel in the new future, with people wanting to do, see, and experience more and to travel the world in midlife.
 We’re starting to get itchy feet and think of all of the possibilities that might be afforded to us if we can embrace travel once again when the pandemic’s threat reduces.”

 National Geographic says: Life Begins at 50.
 “Empty-nesters are inspired by their children’s gap years.
 Young-at-heart empty nesters are increasingly looking to travel.
 What’s more, they’re heading further afield and for longer, preferring exotica and adventure over slippers and comfort zones.”
 And goes onto say.
 “A lot has changed within a generation, and the empty nesters don’t see why they should miss out on what didn’t exist when they were younger.”

 In my opinion, it takes planning, good timing, and bravery on your part.

 I’ll also be sharing with you all my top tried and tested travel tips.
-I’ll also be sharing the mind-blowing pinch-me kind of fabulous things that have happened to us over the past few years as well as the down-right awful mishaps and mayhem experiences that we have encountered as world travelling nomads.
-Not everything goes to plan you know!
+I’ll also be sharing the mind-blowing pinch-me kind of fabulous things that have happened to us over the past few years as well as the mishaps and mayhem experiences that we have encountered as world travelling nomads.
+Because not everything goes to plan you know!

-So, back to my original question…
+And so back to my original question…

 Have you ever thought of selling everything and taking off to travel the world?